You are here

 The Student Experience Diversity Committee promotes an environment where identity, beliefs and values are explored in an effort to create self-awareness and perspective taking.
 The committee recognizes and celebrates difference as an instrument for dialogue, compassion and education within a community that respects and values the full and equal inclusion of its members.

-SMART training is a program to educate everyone on campus about LGTBQ concepts, ideas, and terminology as well as providing trainings on how to support LGBTQ individuals in the Wentworth community and beyond.
-For more information on this program including workshop descriptions and dates, please click here
+SMART training is a program to educate everyone on campus about LGTBQ concepts, ideas, and terminology as well as providing training on how to support LGBTQ individuals in the Wentworth community and beyond.
+Learn more about SMART training.